VRuskaEngine/VRuskaEngine/doc/winbuild.md

 # Building on Windows {#winbuild}

 <!--
-Copyright 2022, Collabora, Ltd. and the Monado contributors
+Copyright 2022, Collabora, Ltd. and the VRuska Engine contributors
 SPDX-License-Identifier: BSL-1.0
 -->

 [TOC]

-Monado has a work-in-progress port to Windows.
+VRuska Engine has a work-in-progress port to Windows.
 While it's not ready for widespread usage due to some rough edges and lack of drivers, it does build and can serve as a base for further development.

 ## System Dependencies

-Most dependencies for the Windows build on Monado are handled by [vcpkg][].
+Most dependencies for the Windows build on VRuska Engine are handled by [vcpkg][].
 However, some are not installable or usable (in the way we want) through there, so they require separate installation.
 For each, the command line to install with "winget" (built in to at least Windows 11, and possibly newer builds of